10 Operations and Analytics

 - Integrated public transit

 While these systems help to solve existing problems, they can exacerbate other issues.
 For instance, attempting food delivery without considering kitchen locations could lead to quality control issues.
-Only consider technology solutions after carefully examining the underlying execution capability.
-Businesses are littered with the withered husks of technology solutions that failed to deliver, were an ill fit, were a pet project of some inept executive, or faded away from an internal or external inability to manage the solution.
+Never consider technology solutions without carefully examining the underlying execution capability.
+Businesses are littered with the withered husks of technology solutions that failed to deliver, were an ill fit, were a pet project of some inept executive, or simply faded away from an internal or external inability to manage the solution.

-Despite technological advances, venues will always be faced with optimization problems around moving large numbers of people through their systems quickly.
-In addition, additive factors such as parking or public transit, nearby entertainment districts, game day promotional items, food and beverage service, and security screenings must be considered.
-The following sections will analyze some of these problems in detail.
+Despite advances in technology, venues will always be faced with optimization problems around moving large numbers of people through their systems in a short amount of time.
+There are also additive factors such as parking or public transit, nearby entertainment districts, game day promotional items, food an beverage service, and security screenings that all must be considered.
+At a high level, this chapter hopes to accomplish three things:

 Capacity constraints are obvious and unavoidable with ingress.
-Lines are inevitable if 30,000 to 400,000 people are trying to get to the same place simultaneously.
+If you have 30,000 to 400,000 people trying to get to the same place at the same time, lines are unavoidable.
 The Romans certainly understood these issues well.
-The Colosseum of Rome was designed with 76 vomitoria to accommodate over 50,000 people93.
-Ironically, the Colosseum was more efficient at ingress and egress than a modern stadium.
+The colosseum of Rome was designed with 76 vomitoria that would accommodate over 50,000 people59.
+Ironically, the Colosseum was likely more efficient at ingress and egress than a modern stadium.
 Many venues require a security check involving a magnetometer.
-Bags must be checked, tickets must be scanned, building and fire codes create constraints, and concessions and mechanical infrastructure take up internal space.
+Bags must be checked, tickets may need to be scanned, building and fire codes create constraints, and internal space is taken up by concessions and mechanical infrastructure.
 The Romans didn’t have to worry about running electricity or HVAC throughout their venues.
-These issues extend outside the building and apply to road traffic, ADA considerations, public transit, and ride-sharing partnerships.
+These issues also extend outside of the building and apply to road traffic, ADA considerations, public transit, and ride-sharing partnerships.

-Eliyahu Goldratt published a book in 1984 called The Goal (Goldratt 2004), which introduces us to the Theory of Constraints.
-This book gives us a simple framework for approaching a problem such as ingress.
-If you are interested in Operations, it is a must-read book.
-You may not appreciate the depressing narrative, but the content is outstanding.
-In The Goal, Goldratt introduces the five-step Process Of On-Going Improvement:
+Eliyahu Goldratt published a book in 1984 called The Goal (Goldratt 2004) which introduces us to the Theory of Constraints.
+This book gives us a simple framework for approaching a problem such as Ingress.
+Goldratt introduced the five-step Process Of On-Going Improvement:

 - Identify the system’s bottlenecks